Ideas on How to Handle

 - Agitation may result in throwing objects, removing medical alert bracelets, emptying drawers, and chaotic, random destruction during extreme agitation.

-Sundowning is a symptom of a condition, not a condition or disease itself, but symptoms are what we as caregivers treat in caring for our family.
+Sundowning, also called sundown syndrome, is the increased anxiety and agitation that some people with dementia display in late afternoon and evening hours.
+More is a symptom of a condition, not a condition or disease itself, but symptoms are what we as caregivers treat in caring for our The basic unit in society traditionally consisted of two parents and their children but the family has now been expanded to include any of various social units differing from but regarded as equivalent to the traditional family.
+More.
 We can independently take all the actions noted above to treat this symptom.
 However, medical treatments that your family member’s doctor can also provide to help this situation.

 - Antipsychotic drugs may reduce some of the behavioral symptoms.
 They may not take them away, but they can at least reduce them.